 Fintech entities in India have recently been subject to judicial scrutiny under writ and public interest litigation on issues such as violation of authorisation requirements, data localisation and data misuse.
 The petitions broadly seek judicial intervention to prohibit operations of fintech entities in India without a local presence and to direct regulators to develop a more comprehensive and stricter legal framework for technology and e-commerce companies operating in the financial sector in India.

 Outlook and conclusions

 Fintech innovation in India is now expanding beyond payments to cover other financial services, including banking, lending, insurance, broking and investment advisory.
-The growing strength of this sector is evident from the evolving collaborative relationship between traditional financial institutions and fintech entities, where the former are increasingly adopting technology-enabled products and delivery channels to expand market reach, gain operational efficiencies, strengthen data analytics and improve customer experience.
-The covid-19 pandemic accelerated trends that were already occurring in the sector, including increased fintech adoption among various stakeholders such as consumers, small and medium businesses, government bodies, banks and other financial institutions, including first-time user cohorts that were previously resistant to fintech.
+The growing strength of this sector is evident from the evolving collaborative relationship between traditional financial institutions and fintech entities, where the former is increasingly adopting technology-enabled products and delivery channels to expand market reach, gain operational efficiencies, strengthen data analytics and improve customer experience.
+The covid-19 pandemic accelerated trends that were already occurring in the sector, including increased fintech adoption among various stakeholders, such as consumers, small and medium businesses, government bodies, banks and other financial institutions, including first-time user cohorts that were previously resistant to fintech.
 In fact, there is a continuing optimism for the fintech sector in India, with an increased number of digital transactions (by volume), while it also becomes a forerunner in the country's financial inclusion campaign, resulting in fintech adoption rates surging far ahead of the global average.

-1 Avimukt Dar is a senior partner, Namita Viswanath is a partner, Shreya Suri is a principal associate and Priyanka Ashok and Shantanu Mukul are associates at IndusLaw.
+1 Avimukt Dar is a senior partner, Namita Viswanath and Shreya Suri are partners, and Shantanu Mukul, Aditya G, Nikhil Vijayanambi and Abhijit Chakrabarti are associates, at IndusLaw.